Selfhood and

 idealism.

-LSCL-33: See Limbic System Checklist.
+Limbic System Checklist.

-LTM: See long-term memory.
+See long-term memory.

-memory in the companion Memory Glossary.
+See under long-term working memory in the companion Memory Glossary.

 Luria-Nebraska

-Neuropsychological Battery (LNNB): [See firstly executive
+Neuropsychological Battery (LNNB): [See firstly executive function and dysexecutive syndrome.]
+The LNNB is a

-"unstructured qualitative" neuropsychological tests [see sales material].
-The full
+tests [see sales material].

-plot (or "profile") of standardised T-score
+"profile") of standardised T-score

 performance on the 14 subscales.

-Lysosome: This is a small spherical organelle containing
+Lysosome: This is a small

-digestive enzymes.
-Lysosomes help "sweep
+spherical organelle containing digestive enzymes.
+Lysosomes help

-up" foreign substances entering the cell.
+"sweep up" foreign substances entering the cell.

 See the